The Centre of Excellence for Innovation in Aging is unique in the world.

 - Long-term care home with adjacent RIA research and training building (opened in 2015)

-- Expansion of RIA building and addition of retirement home and independent living apartments (in progress)
+- Expansion of RIA building and addition of retirement home and independent living apartments (opened in 2020)

 - Additional retirement suites and independent living apartments (not yet started)